My original title for this post was: The Most Important Thing You Can Do for a Successful Blog (But Probably Won’t).

 Happy backing up!

-If you decide to give BackupBuddy a try, tell us below how well it worked out for you.
+If you decide to give BackupBuddy a try, let us know how well it worked out for you.
 If you use some other solution, we’d love to hear about that as well.